Saadelkheety/book-review-website/README.md

 # book review website
-# Project 1 (Web Programming with Python and JavaScript)
 this is a book review website.
 Users will be able to register for the website and then log in using their email and password.
 Once they log in, they will be able to search for books, leave reviews for individual books, and see the reviews made by other people. the website also use the a third-party API by Goodreads, another book review website, to pull in ratings from a broader audience.
 Finally, users will be able to query for book details and book reviews programmatically via the website’s API.

 ## the live version